Rewind8207/java2d3d_proj2/README.md

-# Discrete 2D Closed Curvature Visualizer
+# Surface Reconstruction with RBF & Marching Cubes

 ##  Overview

-This is a Java-based program for Java 2D and 3D course.
+This is a Java-based project for Java 2D and 3D course.
 This project demonstrates 2d closed curves and their tangent and normal vecors, and how curves evolve by curvature flow.
 ![Demo](Disk.gif)

 Features